tjay1760/The-coding-challenge/progess.md

 - what is the base case?
 - least amont of work required to reach the base case
-- uderstand callstack to understand recursion
+- uderstand callstack to understand recursion uses implicit stack (has a con of memory issues) benefit can redce time complexity using memoization